khanhninhnguyen/PMLSeg/Example2.md

     #>   <date>     <date>             <dbl> <chr> <dbl>
     #> 1 2010-07-19 2010-07-19             0 R         1
     #> 2 2011-09-28 2011-08-23             5 RAD       1

+Note that the distance between the 2nd CP (index=636) and the nearest metadata (index=600) excludes the NA values (up to 630): 636 - 631 = 5.

+Hence both CPs are validated.

 Plot with metadata and validation results: